dblalock/old-dblalock.github.io/_posts/2016-12-1-What-I-Learned-Google-Research.markdown

 #### Huge number of classes

 If you look at datasets outside web companies, most of them have a few thousand classes at most.
-Google commonly has **millions of classes**, with each corresponding to, e.g., one ad, one youtube video, or one app in the Play store.
+Google commonly has **millions of classes**, with each corresponding to, e.g., one ad, one YouTube video, or one app in the Play store.
 This means that even a simple linear model can contain an enormous number of parameters.
 Consequently, there's strong incentive to make models sparse, at least at the output layer.
 If the model isn't sparse, it can be too slow to serve predictions for live traffic.

 Another consequence is that the pattern of retrieval + reranking is common.
 Retrieval refers to creating a short list of good candidates based on keywords or other simple criteria, while reranking is determining (often with a learned model) which of these candidates are the best.

 #### Non-stationarity

-Another big difference in the data is that the distribution of Google's data is [non-stationary](https://en.wikipedia.org/wiki/Stationary_process).
+Another big difference is that the distribution of Google's data is [non-stationary](https://en.wikipedia.org/wiki/Stationary_process).
 I.e., what people are watching, searching for, and clicking on changes over time.
 This is not a problem you ever encounter when using a fixed dataset, which is what almost everyone in academia uses.
 This non-stationarity also results in decreasing marginal returns from using older data---at some point, the decrease in variance from using more data is outweighed by the increase in bias towards outdated patterns.

 #### Data munging

 The vast majority of the code in a real-world machine learning system has nothing to do with machine learning algorithms.
 Instead, it loads data from various sources, cleans it, extracts features, and packages the model(s) for live traffic and live experiments.
+You need one or two people who can code the math at the core, but for the most part, machine learning is a systems problem.

 #### Every ounce of accuracy matters